KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 - Wait for Reviews

+## Timeline of Project
+The estimated plan for this project is illustrated below
+- Sep.
+24: Select base open-source project that will use for this project (**Finish**)
+  + We Selected **Jekyll**
+- Oct.
+05: Finish installing required environment (**On-going**)
+- Oct.
+19: Designing Website / Obtain basic knowledge of the selected open-source project (**On-going**)
+- Dec.
+01: Finish Development
+- Dec.
+25: Test Initiated
+- Jan.
+20: Start service on AWS
+- Mar.
+15: Fixing Error, estimating cost
+- May.
+15: End of Project, Maintaining service

+## More upcomming projects
+- Implementing E-Mail Inquiry form (Using AWS Lambda and SES)
+- Implementing autonomous E-Mail Advertisement sender (Using AWS SES)
+- Make auto resume builder for KSEA-Chapter Members (Using Jekyll?)
+- Development Website for YG Chapter

 ## Contents
 ### Error While Installing Jekyll
 This file has been generated to report errors while installing Jekyll, and report the solutions for those.